SFPD: Suspects In Violent Smash And Grab Robberies, Car Burglaries Will Be Arrested, Convicted

 SAN FRANCISCO (KPIX) – As crime and and violence in the Bay Area continues to make national headlines, police in San Francisco said they continue to make arrests, and investigate armed robberies and car burglaries.

-The department explained it takes time to track and locate suspects given the organization behind these crimes.READ MORE: Walnut Creek Police Arrest Suspected Shoplifter, Recover $2000 In Stolen Merchandise
+The department explained it takes time to track and locate suspects given the organization behind these crimes.READ MORE: 'Prolific' San Francisco Retail Theft Suspect Back In Jail After New Arrest

 Police say these crimes need to be treated seriously because the charge of stolen property only begins to describe the attributes of these cases.